-Within the University, scholarship development is focussed on encouraging colleagues to disseminate their own knowledge, expertise and practice.
+Within the University, scholarship development is focussed on encouraging colleagues to disseminate their own knowledge, expertise, practice and research.

 Acknowledging that there is a continuum between research and scholarship, we see scholarship as engaging in various formal and informal activities which stop short of undertaking formal research.

 - Presenting at conferences and events

 - Engaging with disciplinary and professional networks in the sharing of practice and expertise

 There is a Scholarship Development strand of the University Mentoring Scheme which can match colleagues with experienced mentors to provide advice and guidance on how to progress your scholarly activity.

 Events to support scholarship

 - 14 September 2022.
 Blogging as open scholarship: Dr James Moore and Sigurd Towrie, Archaeology Institute, UHI.

 - 28 September 2022.
 Developing an online presence that suits your style and purpose: Dr Sam Oakley, University of Glasgow